jordanisaacs/homeage/README.md

 ## How it works

 On home manager build, the age-encrypted files are built into the nix store and symlinked to the provided `homage.folder` path.
 This is achieved through the home-manager `home.file` option.
 Notice that all secret files are encrypted while in the nix store.
-After the symlinks are finished by home-manager, a decryption script runs.
-This decryption script is built during the home manager build.
-To add/remove secrets need to build home manager (hence declarative).
+After the symlinks are finished by home-manager, the systemd units are run.
+Each secret has its own `oneshot` service that runs a decryption script.
+This works seamlessly with home-managers updating/reloading of systemd units.
 The script decrypts the secrets to `/run/user/$UID/secrets/` using the identities provided by `homeage.identityPaths`.
 It then acts on the decrypted file (changing ownership, linking, etc.).
 When rebooting, the decrypted files are lost as they are in the `/run` folder.
-Therefore, the decryption script gets called on login using the provided `homeage.startupPath`.
-To prevent the decryption script from running unnecessarily, a `/run/user/$UID/secrets/lock` file is created on first decryption.
+Therefore, the systemd unit is wanted by `default.target` so it will run on startup.

 ## Acknowledgments